Brad Falchuk: Personal life

 Falchuk's brother, Evan Falchuk, founded the United Independent Party and was a candidate for governor in the 2014 Massachusetts gubernatorial election.
 In 2008, Falchuk was diagnosed by his father and brother's medical consulting firm as having a serious problem with his spinal cord.
 After undergoing emergency spinal surgery, he made a full recovery, and his experience inspired parts of the Glee episode "Wheels".

 Falchuk's first wife was television producer Suzanne Bukinik, whom he began dating in 1994.
 The couple were married in 2002 and had two children.
 They filed for divorce in 2013.

-Falchuk began dating actress Gwyneth Paltrow in 2014, whom he had met on the set of Glee in 2010.
+Falchuk had met actress Gwyneth Paltrow on the set of Glee in 2010, and they began dating in 2014 when his first marriage ended.
 The couple went public with their relationship in April 2015 at a birthday party after months of speculation.
 On January 8, 2018, Paltrow and Falchuk announced they had become engaged.
 Their wedding was held on September 29, 2018, in The Hamptons on Long Island.

 Falchuk and Paltrow practice Transcendental Meditation together.